Your Tier 4 responsibilities

 City, University of London has a responsibility to monitor Tier 4 student's attendance.
 The Tier 4 Attendance Monitoring Policy relates to all taught City, University of London programmes where a student is sponsored by City, University of London.
 This includes all UG, PGT and PGR students and those that are studying on a year abroad or who are on work placements.

-The Tier 4 Attendance Monitoring Policy relates to all taught City, University of London programmes where a student is sponsored by City, University of London.
-This includes all UG, PGT and PGR students and those that are studying on a year abroad or who are on work placements.
-In addition to the requirements outlined here, additional attendance requirements may be in place at the School or Programme level and where these are in place they run in conjunction with the Tier 4 requirements.
+The Tier 4 Attendance Policy relates to all students sponsored by City, University of London.
+This includes all UG, PGT and PGR students as well as those studying on a year abroad or on work placements.
+In addition to the requirements outlined here and within the Tier 4 students responsibilities booklets, further attendance requirements may be in place at School or Programme level.
+Where these are in place, they run in conjunction with the Tier 4 requirements.

-Tier 4 Students are monitored on an on-going basis by their School and Student and Academic Services.
-The attendance monitoring process has been designed to ensure that monitoring reflects the cycle of the academic year and student's expected normal contact in order to ensure that any problems can be identified easily and (where required) reported to the Home Office quickly.
+Tier 4 Students attendance is recorded on an on-going basis by their School as well as Student and Academic Services.
+The attendance process has been designed to ensure that records reflects the cycle of the academic year and in order to ensure that any issues or concerns can be quickly and easily identified; and (where required) reported to the Home Office.

-Students are expected to be present at all classes, lectures, seminars or other academic events that are a compulsory part of their programme of formal study at City.
-In addition, Tier 4 students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year and that if there are any changes to their visa these are verified in person at the Student Centre promptly.
+Students are expected to be present and register their attendance (via class register, Moodle, Count Me In card etc) at all classes, lectures, seminars and other academic events that are a compulsory part of their programme.
+In addition, students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year.
+Should there be any changes to their passport or visa these need to be promptly verified in person at the Student Centre.

 1) Students must contact their School in case of the absence,

 2) Students will not normally be allowed to be absent during designated teaching and examination weeks.
 During vacation periods there is no requirement for students to be present on campus, and there is no need to request an authorised absence during designated City vacation periods.